The Many Benefits of Meditation for Anxiety, How It Helps

 For your brain, meditation does the same, fillin' 'er up with the most purely refined GABA & Serotonin, replenishing far more high quality octane than stress can ever deplete.

-When your tank is always full of these naturally calming, feel-good neurotransmitters, you become immune to the mileage (anxiety, depression, addiction, etc) which would otherwise have you on the side of the road calling for a AAA tow-truck.
+When your tank is always full of these naturally calming, feel-good neurotransmitters, you become immune to the mileage (anxiety, depression, bad habits, etc) which would otherwise have you on the side of the road calling for a AAA tow-truck.

 Would you rather pop a side-effect ridden pill to feel calm and happy for a little while?
 Or fundamentally upgrade your biology to be forever "anxiety immune"?
 Tough call.